-This is a required survey course in World History for ninth grade students with excellent reading and writing skills.
-This course begins with the Age of Global Encounters in the fifteenth century and continues to the present.
+This is a survey course in World History for ninth grade students with excellent reading and writing skills.
+This course begins with the Emergence of the First Global Age in the 14th century and continues to the present.
 Students will learn about the importance of religion and philosophy, the Enlightenment, Revolutions, and imperialism.
-A significant emphasis is given to the events of the twentieth century including World Wars and regional conflicts, human rights issues, the arts, the impact of technology, and the economy in contemporary Asia, Africa, Latin America and Europe.
+A significant emphasis is given to the events of the 20th century including World Wars and regional conflicts, human rights issues, the arts, the impact of technology, and the economy in contemporary Asia, Africa, Latin America and Europe.
 Students in this course develop their skills of critical and chronological thinking, analysis and interpretation, geography, research, and decision-making.
 Students use primary documents, express their views in essays, editorials, and debates, and are expected to work independently in their study and reading about historical events.